naninovel/docs/docs/support/index.md

 A free one-year Support Plan is included when you [register your license](https://account.naninovel.com).
 After that, you can renew your subscription anytime through your [account dashboard](https://account.naninovel.com/support).

 ::: info NOTE
-The Support Plan is completely optional — you'll continue to have lifetime access to all future stable Naninovel releases via the [download archive](https://account.naninovel.com/download) even without it, and community support remains available in the `#devtalk` channel, where you can always ask questions and get help.
+The Support Plan is completely optional — you'll continue to have lifetime access to all future stable Naninovel releases via the [download archive](https://account.naninovel.com/download) even without it, and community support remains available in the `#forum` channel, where you can always ask questions and get help.
 :::

 ## Reporting Bugs

-If you believe something is not working as intended, let us know on [Discord](https://discord.gg/BfkNqem) in the `#support` channel (if you have an active [Support Plan](/support/#support-plan)) or the `#devtalk` channel.
+If you believe something is not working as intended, let us know on [Discord](https://discord.gg/BfkNqem) in the `#support` channel (if you have an active [Support Plan](/support/#support-plan)) or the `#forum` channel.

 Before submitting a report, please: